-\ Less than one percent of the debentures or common stock outstanding, as applicable.

-- (1) Selling stockholders who are broker-dealers are underwriters. - (2) Includes shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 and a cash payment in lieu of any fractional share interest.
-The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (3) Calculated based on Rule 13d-3(d)(i) under the Securities Exchange Act of 1934 using 342,322,902 shares of common stock outstanding on July 19, 2002.
+- Less than one percent of the debentures or common stock outstanding, as applicable. - (1) Selling stockholders who are broker-dealers are underwriters. - (2) Includes shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 and a cash payment in lieu of any fractional share interest.
+The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (3) Calculated based on Rule 13d-3(d)(i) under the Securities Exchange Act of 1934 using 344,502,581 shares of common stock outstanding on November 15, 2002.
 In calculating this amount, we treated as outstanding the number of shares of common stock issuable upon conversion of all of that particular holder's debentures.
 However, we did not assume the conversion of any other holder's debentures. - (4) Consists of shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 per share and a cash payment in lieu of any fractional share interest.
-The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (5) Credit Suisse First Boston Corporation and Salomon Smith Barney Inc. are broker-dealers and were initial purchasers of the debentures that received customary compensation for such services. - (6) We will identify additional selling securityholders, if any, by post-effective amendment before they offer or sell their securities.
+The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (5) Credit Suisse First Boston Corporation and Salomon Smith Barney Inc. are broker-dealers and were initial purchasers of the debentures that received customary compensation for such services. - (6) The sum of the listed principal amount of debentures beneficially owned by selling securityholders is actually more than \$500,000,000 because certain of the selling securityholders may have transferred debentures pursuant to Rule 144A or otherwise reduced their position prior to selling pursuant to this prospectus, and as a result we have received beneficial ownership information from additional selling securityholders.
+The maximum principal amount of debentures that may be sold under this prospectus will not exceed \$500,000,000.